DD2480-Group31/Continuous-Integration/README.md

 Notes:
 * by default, Github delivers a `push` JSON payloard, documented here: <https://developer.github.com/v3/activity/events/types/#pushevent>, this information can be used to get interesting information about the commit that has just been pushed.

+Issue #52
+Dummy changes to this branch to check the difference between this branch and the assessment branch in the test-cases.